-- Benjamin Finkelor, Executive Director, Energy and Efficiency Institute

-- o (530) 848-9493 cell

-- o bmfinkelor@ucdavis.edu

-- Office Hours by appointment
+- Benjamin Finkelor, Executive Director, Energy and Efficiency Institute - o (530) 848-9493 cell - o bmfinkelor@ucdavis.edu - Office Hours by appointment or as agreed to by class

 Course Abstract:

 The Sustainable Energy Industry Immersion program at the UC Davis Graduate School of Management (GSM) brings together graduate students from multiple departments who are interested in the energy industry and exposes them to significant managerial problems being faced in this transforming sector.
 The main objective of this program is to continue to build on the reputation and connections of UC Davis in sustainable energy and transportation by training students to examine problems comprehensively in interdisciplinary teams.